This article on the Gardens by the Bay Light Show in Singapore was last updated in June 2020.

 The first phase of Bay East was opened to the public in October 2011 and the official opening of Bay South was on 29 June 2012.
 Bay East borders the Marina reservoir and has a total area of 32 hectares and a 2km walkway.
-It’s probably one of the best areas to watch the sunset and witness the miraculous Singapore skyline with the Singapore Flyer, ArtScience Museum and one of the most luxurious hotels, Marina Bay Sands, in the distance.
+It’s probably one of the best areas to watch the sunset and witness the miraculous Singapore skyline with the Singapore Flyer, ArtScience Museum (one of the top museums in Singapore) and Marina Bay Sands in the distance.

 Bay South is the largest of the gardens, expanding a total area of 54 hectares and has all the top attractions like the Conservatories, Flower Dome, Cloud Forest, Children’s Garden, and of course, the Supertree Grove.
 These are fantastic spots to visit in Singapore when it rains.